Navid200/xDrip/docs/Nightscout/FullDisk.md

 - 1- Create a new recovery instance.
 Follow the same [guidelines](./VirtualMachine.md) for creating the main machine except there is no need to change the disk space to 30GB.
 You can leave it at 10GB for the recovery machine.
     * Use SSH to connect to the new machine.
 This is very important.
 Please don't skip this step.

+- 2- Detach Nightscout disk
-- 3- Stop the Nightscout instance using the 3-dot menu on the right side of the instance line on the Compute Engine page.
+    * Stop the Nightscout instance using the 3-dot menu on the right side of the instance line on the Compute Engine page.
 This may take up to 3 minutes to complete.

-- 4- Click on the stopped Nighscout instance name.
+    * Click on the stopped Nighscout instance name.
 ![](./images/StoppedInstanceSelect.png)

-- 5- Click on Edit at the top.
+    * Click on Edit at the top.
 ![](./images/EditInstance.png)

-- 6- Scroll down to "Storage".
+    * Scroll down to "Storage".
 Click on "Detach boot disk".
 Click on "Save".
 ![](./images/DetachBootDisk.png)

 - 7- Go back to VM instances.